 Ph.D., English language and literatures, University of Minnesota

-Carol Mason is University Research Professor, Professor of Gender and Women’s Studies, and Professor of English.
+Carol Mason is the Otis A. Singletary Endowed Chair in the Humanities, University Research Professor, Professor of Gender and Women’s Studies, and Professor of English.
 In the College of Arts and Sciences she also contributes to Appalachian Studies, American Studies, Social Theory, and the Center for Equality and Social Justice, and she serves as faculty mentor in the NIH-funded program Building Interdisciplinary Research Careers in Women’s Health (BIRCWH).
 Beyond UK, Mason is affiliate faculty at the Berkeley Center for Right-Wing Studies at University of California and serves on the editorial board of American Studies at University of Kansas.
 Her highly interdisciplinary and intersectional research has been funded by the Rockefeller Foundation for the Humanities, the Bunting Institute at Harvard University, and the National Endowment for the Humanities.
 She is the author of three books examining different aspects of the rise of the right since the 1960s: Killing for Life: The Apocalyptic Narrative of Pro-life Politics (Cornell University Press, 2002); Reading Appalachia from Left to Right: Conservatives and the 1974 Kanawha County Textbook Controversy (Cornell, 2009); and Oklahomo: Lessons in Unqueering America (SUNY Press, 2015).
 Her peer-reviewed articles have appeared in Signs, Cultural Studies, Frontiers, New Political Science, Hypatia, Journal of Appalachian Studies, GLQ, Journal of Constitutional Law, and Oxford Research Encyclopedia of Literature.
 Mason’s commentaries on current events have been published by Ms. Magazine, On the Issues, and the Oxford University Press blog.
 She has served as a source for journalists representing The New Yorker, the BBC, The Progressive, The Nation, Slate, Rolling Stone, and Democracy Now.
 She is working on her fourth monograph.